-Josh Josephson is President and owner of Josephson Opticians.
-Dr. Josephson also serves as a director of No No, Inc., a biotechnology company conducting clinical trials with a drug that prevents the complications of stroke.
+Josh Josephson was the President and owner of Josephson Opticians.
+Dr. Josephson serves as a director of No No, Inc., a biotechnology company conducting clinical trials with a drug that prevents the complications of stroke.

 From 1969 until 1999, Dr. Josephson was actively involved in academic and clinical research.
 He has lectured extensively internationally and authored or coauthored chapters in 6 texts and over ninety papers in both national and international optometric and medical research publications.

 In 1969, with Dr. Alan Isen, the developer of the first commercial soft contact lens, Dr. Josephson helped to pioneer the clinical techniques used for fitting soft contact lenses.
 From that time to the present, Dr. Josephson has served as a consultant and advisor to the contact lens industry.

 In 1991, Dr. Josephson retired from private practice and joined Josephson Opticians.

 Dr. Josephson’s experience in contact lens research led to his invitation to become a charter member and first Canadian, of The International Society for Contact Lens Research.
 This select group of researchers in the field of contact lenses is limited to 100 members worldwide, represented by optometrists, ophthalmologists and PhD’s in various related scientific fields.